Python Turtle - Lesson 1¶

 Let’s run through the PRIMM process now

-Before you run the code you need to predict what you think will happen.
-Go ahead and have a guess at what you think will happen.
+Before you run the code, you need to predict what will happen.

-Now go ahead and run the code by clicking on the Play button (or you can press F5 on your keyboard).
+Now run the code by clicking the Play button (or press F5 on your keyboard).

 Let’s investigate what happened.

-.Try running the code now and see what happens.
+nfromprintso it saysprit("Hello World")Run the code again and see what happens

-You should get the following error message in your Shell:
+You should now see an error message in your Shell:

 1Traceback (most recent call last):